clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 | master | 3323ms | 3383ms | 3598.6MB |
 | this branch | 3302ms | 3348ms | 3648.4MB |

-Wall clock within noise, +1.4% allocation with the call-site trigger, roughly one percent more with the usage-point trigger (the per-call `:infer-call` descriptor).
-Spec and predicate lookups happen once per call at most, and only when a local actually appears as a direct argument.
+Wall clock within noise, +1.4% allocation with the call-site trigger, +0.6% more with the head-meta usage-point trigger (the meta map per eligible call).
+Spec and predicate lookups only run when a local actually appears as a direct argument.

 ## Corpus results